Coac/tf-detection-example/README.md

 ```
 python download_model.py
 ```
-If you changed the model, download also the adequate pipeline config [here](https://github.com/tensorflow/models/tree/master/research/object_detection/samples/configs)
+If you changed the model, download also the adequate pipeline config [here](https://github.com/tensorflow/models/tree/master/research/object_detection/samples/configs) and edit the file by replacing all the `PATH_TO_BE_CONFIGURED`.

 ## Training